opsonusdh/Termux-STT/README.md

 ## Final note

-- This project was started before OpenClaw existed.
-- It has since evolved into a native tool-calling agent.
 - It is intended to integrate with other Termux projects, including Termux-TUI.
 - Improvements, suggestions, and testing are welcome.